-The Shareholders (as defined in "Description of the Issuer and the Group") are under no obligation to contribute further equity to the Group or the Issuer or their subsidiaries.
+The Shareholders are under no obligation to contribute further equity to the Group or the Issuer or their subsidiaries.
 Without access to further equity, the Group's ability to write large volumes of new business is constrained and therefore the future business and financial prospects of the Group may potentially suffer.